Working while caring

 Getting help with negotiation

 You should try to negotiate with your employer.
 Your workplace may have policies and processes to help find an answer that works for everyone.
-Carers Australia has information for both employers and employees.
+Carers and Employers program has information for both employers and employees.

 If your employer doesn't agree

 If you think your rights aren't being met fairly, you may be able to make a complaint at your workplace.
 You may be able to get support from a union representative or community service organisation.

 If you can’t reach an agreement, you might need to take the matter to an independent mediator, such as someone from the Fair Work Commission.
 A mediator is someone who is not involved in the problem, who can provide advice and help people to talk and agree.

 You should only consider legal action as a last resort.
 You can talk with a legal service if you think you are not being treated fairly by your employer.